For services call (855) 362-8470

 “Repetitive, big-muscle activities help regulate brain activity, empowering the brain to get back on track so kids can overcome obstacles they faced in the past.
 We teach kids what it feels like to be in a normal, unaroused state so once they’re in that state, they know how to get back to it.
 The results of the brain map determine which activities, such as therapeutic drumming, swimming, biking, yoga, pottery, or pet therapy, will be most effective for a child.”

-Visit the Child Trauma Academy to learn more about NMT
+Visit the Neurosequential Network to learn more about NMT.

 Neurosequential Model of Therapeutics™ Training and Consultation